A Week in Portland: Food Carts, Bookstores, and Rain

 Portland is a city of neighborhoods, each with its own character.

-Morning: SE Hawthorne.
-Indie bookshops, vintage clothing, and the Hawthorne food cart pod.
-Breakfast at Jam on Hawthorne: mushroom scramble ($14) with house potatoes and sourdough toast.
+Spend the morning on SE Hawthorne — indie bookshops, vintage clothing, and the Hawthorne food cart pod.
+Breakfast at Jam on Hawthorne means a mushroom scramble ($14) with house potatoes and sourdough toast.

-Afternoon: Mississippi district in North Portland.
-Micro-distilleries, record shops, and the ReBuilding Center (a warehouse of salvaged building materials that's oddly fascinating).
-Mississippi Studios — a small music venue — hosts live shows most nights ($10-20).
+In the afternoon, head to the Mississippi district in North Portland: micro-distilleries, record shops, and the ReBuilding Center, a warehouse of salvaged building materials that's oddly fascinating.
+Mississippi Studios, a small music venue, books live shows most nights ($10–20).

-Things I ran out of time for: the Lan Su Chinese Garden ($12, a classical Suzhou-style garden in Chinatown), the Columbia River Gorge (30 min east, Multnomah Falls), and a day trip to Mt.
+A week still leaves a list: the Lan Su Chinese Garden ($12, a classical Suzhou-style garden in Chinatown), the Columbia River Gorge (30 min east, Multnomah Falls), and a day trip to Mt.
 Hood (60 min drive).
+Reasons to come back.

-Spent the morning at the Saturday Portland Farmers Market at PSU (free entry, March-December).
-Local vendors selling hazelnuts, artisan cheese, mushrooms, and Oregon berries.
-Bought a bag of chanterelle mushrooms ($8) that I couldn't take on the plane.
-Gave them to the hotel front desk.
+Spend the morning at the Saturday Portland Farmers Market at PSU (free entry, March–December).
+Local vendors sell hazelnuts, artisan cheese, mushrooms, and Oregon berries.
+A bag of chanterelle mushrooms ($8) won't make it through airport security — gift them to the hotel front desk and call it generosity.

-Final coffee at Stumptown Coffee Roasters on SW 3rd.
-Pour-over: $5.
-Stumptown started in Portland and is one of the reasons American coffee culture shifted toward quality.
+Save the final coffee for Stumptown Coffee Roasters on SW 3rd.
+A pour-over is $5.
+Stumptown started in Portland and helped push American coffee culture toward quality.
 The original location is small, unpretentious, and the coffee is impeccable.

-MAX back to PDX.
-Dropped the rental rain jacket I'd bought at REI into my carry-on.
-I'd used it every day.
-Not once did I see a Portlander with an umbrella.
+Take the MAX back to PDX with that REI rain jacket packed in your carry-on — you'll have used it every day.
+You won't have seen a single Portlander with an umbrella.
 Rain jacket or nothing.
 That's the code.

-I'm going back in June for peak rose season and dry weather.
-Portland from June to September is supposedly a different city — warm, sunny, long days.
-I want to see it.
+Portland from June to September is supposedly a different city — warm, sunny, long days, peak rose season.
+That alone is reason enough to return.
 For more insights, check out our complete guide to Portland.
 For more insights, check out our Portland travel tips.

-But even in the rain, Portland earned its place.
+But even in the rain, Portland earns its place.
 The food carts alone justify the trip.
-Add Powell's, the breweries, the Japanese Garden, and the general commitment to being unapologetically strange, and you have a city unlike any other in the US.
+Add Powell's, the breweries, the Japanese Garden, and the city's wholehearted commitment to being unapologetically strange, and you have somewhere unlike anywhere else in the US.

 Damage Report: